abhityakrishnaraj/ip/README.md

 # User Guide

-To run the project dowload all the files in the java folder and run the Duke.java file.
+To run the project dowload all the files in the main folder, and run the Duke.java file within the java folder.

 ## Features